Master of Arts (New Testament)

 - Be able to articulate key critical issues about the New Testament and give perspective on a reasonable and informed solution.

 Applicants must possess a Bachelor of Arts degree or its academic equivalent from an accredited college with a minimum grade point average of 3.0 (on a 4.0 scale).
 Additionally, applicants should have completed an accredited course in Old Testament survey and in New Testament survey prior to matriculation.
-If the prerequisite courses are not completed prior to matriculation, the student is required to take TTBE 519 and TTBE 520 as elective credits during their program.
+If the prerequisite courses are not completed prior to matriculation, the student is required to take TTBE 519 and TTBE 520.

 All applicants must submit a written statement outlining their vocational objectives and how the degree might relate to those objectives.